Trump Selects Brooke Rollins to Lead Agriculture Department

 The agency has responsibilities ranging from food safety and agricultural export policy to animal welfare and nutrition labeling.

-Through the U.S. Forest Service, it also controls more than 193 acres of land, about a quarter of the land under the authority of the federal government.
-In addition, USDA oversees the federal government’s crop insurance program.
-It also includes the National Institute of Food and Agriculture, the federal hub for research related to agriculture, as well as the Foreign Agricultural Service.
+Through the U.S. Forest Service, it also controls more than 193 million acres of land, about one-quarter of the land under the authority of the federal government.
+In addition, the USDA oversees the federal government’s crop insurance program.
+It also includes the National Institute of Food and Agriculture, the federal hub for research related to agriculture, and the Foreign Agricultural Service.

-The USDA is anticipated to work with Robert F. Kennedy, Jr on his Make America Healthy Again initiative, after he was named as Health and Human Services Secretary.
+The USDA is anticipated to work with Robert F. Kennedy Jr. on his Make America Healthy Again initiative, as he was announced as Trump’s pick for secretary of health and human services.

 “USDA, unfortunately, has been captured by the big agricultural interests,” Kennedy said in a 2023 video.